fastdgiot/erlang-bcrypt/README.rst

   `Note: the NIF implementation no longer blocks the Erlang VM scheduler threads`

+  `Note: We have delete the 'prot' mechanism after 0.5.4 for some compiling error on OTP 23. if you want to re-introduce it, please see 'backup_bcrypt_port branch' - EMQ X Team`

 ``pool_size``
   Specifies the size of the port program pool.
 Defaults to ``4``.